The HyperDev Manifesto: Ship Production Code in Hours, Not Quarters

 Principle 5: Risk Management Built-In

-Here's where people get nervous.
+This is where people get nervous.
 "If you're moving that fast, what about quality?
 What about security?"
+Fair questions.
+Here's how it actually works.

-Risk management isn't about adding process layers.
+Risk management here isn't about adding process layers.
 It's about building verification into the flow of work itself.

 Real-World Proof: The Six-Week Feature That Took 36 Hours